-POLITICAL SCIENCE 120 - 3 Units United Nations - Principles
+POLITICAL SCIENCE 120 - 1.5 Units Principles of United Nations

 This course is an introductory study of the United Nations and related international organizations, focusing on the role of the United Nations in world politics.
-It will begin by briefly reviewing past international organizations such as the Hague Conferences and the League of Nations.
-The course will examine the structure and functions of the U.N. principal organs such as the General Assembly, Security Council and others.
-It will evaluate the success and failure of theories of collective security, settlement of international disputes, as well as timely topics such as human rights issues, U.N. peace-keeping attempts and technological cooperation.
-When pertinent, students are encouraged to attend a Model United Nations Conference selected by the instructor.
-This course will be of interest to majors in political science, journalism and international law.
+This course focuses on the history, structure and functions of the United Nations and examines the UN principal organs such as the General Assembly, Security Council, Economic and Social Council, and the International Court of Justice.
+This course also introduces student to the theory and practice of international diplomacy.
+Students will evaluate the success and failure of the theories of collective security, peacekeeping attempts and technological cooperation.
+Students will participate in Model UN simulations and will attend at least one Model United Nations Conference selected by the instructor.
+This course will be of interest to majors in political science, journalism, and international law.
 Lecture.
 Optional credit/no credit or grade.
 Transferable to CSU.